All full-time undergraduate applications must be made through UCAS.

 If you are unsure whether your undergraduate qualification is equivalent to A Level study or whether it will be accepted by UCLan, view the complete and up to date qualification list provided by UCAS.

 You may have previous experience or learning which could count in part towards your final award.
-If you wish to be considered for entry at an advanced point, for example years two or three, you should indicate clearly on the application form and send evidence of your prior learning or qualifications.
+If you wish to be considered for entry at an advanced point, for example Years 2 or 3, you should indicate clearly on the application form and send evidence of your prior learning or qualifications.
 We may contact you for further information.

 How much will my course fees be?